sergicanet9/go-hexagonal-api/README.md

 <br />
  NOTES:
 - The env and v flags are optional.
 Default values, respectively: "local", "debug".
 - For debugging the application with Visual Studio Code´s build-in debugger, select Run and Debug on the Debug start view or press F5.
-The env flag can be changed in the debugging configuration provided in [launch.json](https://github.com/sergicanet9/go-mongo-restapi/blob/main/.vscode/launch.json).
+The flags can be changed in the debugging configuration provided in [launch.json](https://github.com/sergicanet9/go-mongo-restapi/blob/main/.vscode/launch.json).

 ## Run the application in a local docker container
 ```